connorvhennen/MonopolySimulator/README.md

 # monopolySimulator
 This R script simulates 20 games of 100 turns by a player in the popular board game Monopoly.
-It then creates a histogram that shows how many turns each space was spent on.
+It then creates a bar chart that shows how many turns each space was spent on.